 Here are some creative, expert tips that will guarantee a cocktail hour well spent.

 “Don't be afraid of tenting the bar for cocktail hour, especially if you are having your wedding during the summer,” suggest Cole and Dorman.
 An outdoor wedding cocktail hour can quickly become very hot, so think about shade.
 “Here, we maximized the size of the tent by creating a custom-made round bar that fully wrapped around the center pole, allowing guests to come into the tent and access the bar from any angle."

 Focus on Your Portraits

-“Do sneak away for portraits during cocktail hour,” says Charlotte Jenks Lewis, owner of Charlotte Jenks Lewis, adding, “It’s a nice time of the evening to get some extra pictures.”
-Strategize golden hour for your cocktail hour, gathering for photos filled with glowing, sunset light.
+“Do sneak away for portraits during cocktail hour,” says Jenks Lewis.
+“It’s a nice time of the evening to get some extra pictures.”
+Strategize a golden-hour setting for your cocktail hour, gathering for photos filled with glowing, sunset light.

 There are endless ways to offer guests options to beat the summer heat.
 Keegan suggests couples set up displays of parasols and chilled lavender towels.
 “These small touches will leave a lasting impression on your guests and set the tone for the rest of the night!” she says.

 Toast your special day with a themed cocktail!
 “Don’t be afraid to stray from traditional Champagne and add a personal touch with a signature cocktail feature during your cocktail hour,” suggests Meeker.
 A personalized menu with an homage to memories of your relationship—where you had your first date, an ode to your hometown—can add a memorable experience to your wedding cocktail hour.

 To complement the outdoor setting while helping your guests keep cool, stick to refreshing flavors, such as citrus-infused drinks!
 Try a frozen margarita made with coconut or a peach aperol spritz.